 “Disappearing Shanghai” was published in book form by Homa and Sekey in August 2012.
 The work is a collaboration with the author, Qiu Xiaolong, a Shanghai native, who contributed original poetry.

-French’s third book, China’s Second Continent: How a Million Migrants are Building Empire in Africa, was published by Knopf in May 2014.
-He is working on a new non-fiction book, also under contract with Knopf, about the geopolitics of East Asia.
+French’s third book, China’s Second Continent: How a Million Migrants are Building a New Empire in Africa, was published by Knopf in May 2014.
+It was selected by The New York Times, The Economist and The Guardian as one of the most noteworthy books of the year.
+He is now at work on a new non-fiction book, also under contract with Knopf, about the history of Chinese power and the geopolitics of East Asia.

 French contributes often to a variety of publications, including The Atlantic and The New York Review of Books, and occasionally reviews books for The Wall Street Journal.
 He is also a frequent public speaker.